mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 You can create one with a braced-init-list.
 Oh by the way, a braced-init-list, used in list initialization, that has *no type*.
 Make sure you don't confuse an initializer_list with list initialization or braced-init-lists!
-And they are sorta related to member initializer lists but also very different.
+And they are sorta related to member initializer lists and default member initializers, in that they help initialize non-static data members, but are also quite different.
 They are related but different!
 Easy, right?

 {% highlight c++ linenos %}